 -

-IP address of the customer.
-The merchant can discover it or it can be obtained through the Data Collector service.
+Obtain the end user's IP address.
+The customer can discover it or it can be obtained through the Data Collector service.

 -

-After a merchant has posted Risk Inquiry Service information to Kount, a key-value pair string is returned to the merchant.
-The RIS response format is the same that was specified in the Risk Inquiry Service request, with the default being named pairs.
+After a customer has posted RIS information to Kount, a key-value pair string will be returned back to the customer.
+The RIS response format is the same that was specified in the RIS request, with the default being named pairs.
 Each data field must be invoked by getter methods on the response object from the SDK.
-The merchant can then use the Risk Inquiry Service response to automate the order management process by keying off of the AUTO field and can utilize any of the additional data returned for internal processing.
+The customer can then use the RIS response to automate the order management process by keying off of the AUTO field and can utilize any of the additional data returned for internal processing.

-An important use of the Risk Inquiry Service response is the ability to view any warnings or errors that were made during the Risk Inquiry Service post from the merchant.
-All warnings are displayed in the response and if errors do occur the Risk Inquiry Service response will be returned with a MODE = E.
+An important use of the RIS response is the ability to view any warnings or errors that were made during the RIS POST from the customer.
+All warnings are displayed in the response and if errors do occur the RIS response is returned with a MODE = E.

 If the Device Data Collector was used to collect customer information, the KAPT field can be checked to determine if this process was successful.
 KAPT = Y means successful, KAPT = N means the process was unsuccessful.